AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 We choose the type for the representative Ada variable based on the interface of the hardware mapped to the memory.
-If the interface is a single monolithic register, for example, then an integer, either signed or unsigned, and of the necessary size, will suffice.
+If the interface is a single monolithic register, for example, then an integer (signed or unsigned) of the necessary size will suffice.
 But suppose the interface is several bytes wide, and some of the bytes have different purposes from the others?
 In that case, a record type is the obvious solution, with distinct record components dedicated to the different parts of the hardware interface.
 We could use individual bits too, of course, if that's what the hardware does.
 Ada is particularly good at this fine-degree of representation because record components of any types can be specified in the layout, down to the bit level, within the record.

 In addition, we might want to apply more than one type, at any one time, to a given memory-mapped device.
 Doing so allows the client code some